Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) Automatic measurements of mitral annular plane systolic excursion and velocities to detect left ventricular dysfunction.
-Ultrasound in Medicine and Biology.
+- (2018) Automatic measurements of mitral annular plane systolic excursion and velocities to detect left ventricular dysfunction.
+Ultrasound in Medicine and Biology. vol. 44 (1).